AnalogFeelings/flagpfp-gui/README.md

 ## Building
 Open the .sln file in VS2022 and select Debug or Release, then build it.

+⚠️ WARNING ⚠️ :: Needs libwebp named as "libwebp_x64.dll" in the same directory as the executable.

 # Program Screenshot
 ![example](picreadme.png)